Understanding the relativistic overdensity of galaxy surveys

+In general, the results show that care must taken when applying the total relativistic overdensity in any cosmological analysis.
+Moreover, the calculations in this work serve to generalise the expression of the observed, relativistic overdensity of galaxy surveys.

-~\\{\bf Acknowledgements:} Thanks to Roy Maartens and Chris Clarkson for meaningful discussions, and Daniele Bertacca for useful comments.
+\bmhead{Acknowledgments} Thanks to Daniele Bertacca for useful comments.
 This work was carried out with financial support from (i) the government of Canada's International Development Research Centre (IDRC), and within the framework of the AIMS Research for Africa Project, and (ii) the South African Square Kilometre Array Project and the South African National Research Foundation.